simple1sheet/Abyss-Climb/replit.md

 Abyss Climber is a full-stack web application that gamifies rock climbing progress tracking.
 Built with a "Made in Abyss" anime theme, it allows users to log climbing sessions, track boulder problems, complete quests, and progress through different "layers" of difficulty.
 The app combines climbing data with RPG-style elements like experience points, achievements, and a whistle-based level system.

 **Current Status**: Fully functional with completely redesigned skill system using grade-based progression instead of XP.
 Features 5 organized skill categories with accordion-style UI, independent quest management with complete/discard functionality, and grade-based whistle advancement.
-All components display real user data with no placeholder content. **Latest Update**: Comprehensive Home Workout feature with AI-powered workout generation, personalized training routines, and seamless integration into existing session management - now provides complete workout analytics with stretching, meditation, strength training, and XP rewards.
+All components display real user data with no placeholder content. **Latest Update**: Comprehensive multi-platform deployment capabilities with APK export via Capacitor for Android, developer tools for data management, and enhanced PWA support for mobile web experience - now provides complete native app functionality with one-click APK generation and development utilities.

 ## User Preferences